 Walk along Florianska Street

 This street is not only the best known in Krakow, but also has a reputation throughout Poland.
-In fact, statistics state that it is the third most expensive in the country, behind only two in Warsaw.
+In fact, statistics claim that it is the third most expensive in the country, behind only two in Warsaw.

 The Pod Hotel Roza, with a 16th-century Renaissance portal, and other historic houses lining the street are other points to look out for as you stroll along.